Nicholas Laucella: Musical career

 Based on these successful appointments, Laucella acquired the position of principal flute at the Metropolitan Opera Orchestra in 1919 under the musical direction of Artur Bodanzky.
 He continued to serve with this orchestra under the musical direction of Tullio Serafin until 1935.
 During his fifteen-year tenure with the Metropolitan Opera, Laucella accompanied several operatic soloists, including Giovanni Martinelli, Lawrence Tibbett, and Giuseppe De Luca.

 Recordings

 Laucella's musical talents extended beyond the operatic concert hall.
 During the 1920s he recorded several works for the Victor label which included arrangements by the Peruvian composer Daniel Alomía Robles.
 As a member of the Trio Italiano ensemble, he also recorded several songs arranged for piano, guitar, flute, mandolin, and baritone.
+He also appeared as a performer with the Longo Trio and collaborated with Scipione Guidi in a recording of several popular songs including: The Meeting of the Waters and Believe Me if All Those Endearing Young Charms by Thomas Moore for the Pathe Freres label (# 22353).
 In 1930, he collaborated with the Italian Baritone Giuseppe De Luca in a recording of the flute obligato from the "Serenade" scene in the opera I gioielli della Madonna for Victor.

 Death

 Laucella died on September 2, 1952.
 His contributions to music as a flautist and composer were documented in the first edition of the International Who's Who in Music International and Musical Gazetteer.